How to Paint a DIY American Flag for the 4th of July

 Using a small brush, I made my corrections.
 I used both red and white paint to “erase” and even out the stripes.
 The roughness of the wood prevented super smooth lines, but I thought that would just add to the charm of the flag.

-I laid them out like the real flag in alternating lines of 6 and 5 stars.
+I laid them out on the white background like the real flag in alternating lines of 6 and 5 stars.
 It was clear that I needed to make another sheet of stars.
 This time I used some leftover yellow vinyl.

 In total, I got 33 stars.